| |

 This post may contain affiliate links.
 Please read my disclosure for more information.

-This Chinese Sesame Noodles recipe, also known as Ma Jiang Mian, is quick, easy, and tastes even better than takeout!
-You are going to love this recipe because it is made with clean and healthy ingredients and is ready to eat in mere minutes.
-Learn how to make homemade sesame noodles from scratch with recipe that is sure to be a crowd-pleaser!
+This Chinese Sesame Noodles recipe is quick, easy, and tastes even better than takeout!
+You are going to love this recipe, because it is made with convenient pantry ingredients and is ready in mere minutes.
+Learn how to make sesame noodles with this simple recipe that is sure to be a crowd-pleaser.

-Overhead view of two bowls of Easy Sesame Noodles with chopsticks on the side on a neutral background.
+Overhead view of two bowls of Chinese Sesame Noodles with chopsticks on the side on a neutral background.

-Chinese sesame noodles are a takeout favorite that are served as an appetizer, main or side dish.
-They are flavorful enough to be eaten on their own and can be enjoyed either warm or chilled as a cold noodle dish.
-Thinly sliced carrot, red pepper or crushed peanuts can also be mixed in to the noodles to add a bit of crunch.
+Chinese sesame noodles are a takeout favorite that can be served as an appetizer, main, or side.
+They can be enjoyed either warm or chilled as a cold noodle dish.
+They are made with simple ingredients and are flavorful enough to be eaten on their own.

-You could probably make this recipe in less time than it would take to get takeout.
+You will love this sesame noodles recipe, because you could probably make it in less time than it would take to get takeout.
 Not only that, by making this recipe at home, you know exactly what ingredients are going into it.
+This recipe is also very flexible, so be sure to read my ideas below for customizing it to your tastes!

 How to Make Sesame Noodles